 What Happens When You Eat Too Much Sugar

-It is surprising how only 25 grams or about six teaspoons of sugar per day should be consumed by an average healthy adult, the equivalent to a little less than 10 pieces Hershey’s Kisses and significantly lesser than a single can of Coke.
+Only 25 grams or about six teaspoons of sugar per day should be consumed by an average healthy adult.
+The equivalent to a little less than 10 pieces Hershey’s Kisses and significantly lesser than a single can of Coke.
 There may be several things which may happen to your body when you eat too much sugar.
 It is very challenging to get healthier, recover from illness, or build your immune system when your body is overloaded with sugar.
-There are many reasons why sugar consumption should be reduced.
-It poses many health risks.

-Many studies show that sugar and cancer are synonymous.
-More and more medical researchers and natural health practitioners know that cutting off the supply of certain foods, particularly sugar, to tumors and cancer cells is the most effective and logical way to starve cancer cells.
+Sugar and cancer are synonymous.
+Medical researchers and natural health practitioners know that cutting off the supply of certain foods, particularly sugar, to tumors and cancer cells is the most effective and logical way to starve cancer cells.
 The Huntsman Cancer Institute in Utah was one of the first institutions to discover that sugar feeds tumors.
 Refined sugars have long been associated with cancer.
 They are considered not only a cause but also a major feeder of cancer.
-Sugar in today’s diet causes significant inflammation in our bodies.
-Simple carbohydrates found in white bread, pasta, snack foods, sweets contribute to the increase of sugar consumption.
-White sugar causes magnesium mineral deficiencies and deficiencies in magnesium promote inflammation and cancer.

 Leptin resistance has been closely associated with body fat increase, and the effect is thought to also contribute to the maintenance of obesity.
 According to Robert Lustig MD, “Food was just as abundant before obesity’s ascendance.
 The problem is the increase in sugar consumption.
 Sugar both drives fat storage and makes the brain think it is hungry, setting up a “vicious cycle.”

-Glucose Stored as Belly Fat
+When You Eat Too Much Sugar Glucose is Stored as Belly Fat

 Some studies have theorized probability in which leptin resistance may be a side effect of obesity, and not a contributing cause as thought by the majority of people.
 Leptin acts as a potent energy enhancing hormones, although its effects may diminish or even be absent in the obese state.
 In simpler words, when people develop leptin resistance, this satisfied signal is never received.
 The individuals may be fat but their brains are not able to realize it.
 As the brain simulated starvation mode due to the lack of leptin produced, the brain will also direct the body to store glucose as belly fat.

-Blood Sugar Spikes
+Blood Sugar Spikes When You Eat Too Much Sugar

 Foods composed primarily of simple sugars can be digested almost immediately as it requires only a little amount of breaking down process.
 Consuming a bunch of simple sugars, however, causes a huge rush of glucose into the blood.
 To overcome this excess, the pancreas will release extra insulin to turn glucose into glycogen, which the liver and muscles may use up.
 After the sugar rush has ended, blood sugar levels will drop dramatically.
 Eating protein and vegetables before carbohydrates leads to lower post-meal glucose and insulin levels in obese patients with type 2 diabetes(1)